AvolitesLtd/TitanManual/docs/titan-commands.md

 Select all the cells in the selected fixtures.

 **n \<.\>**\
-all sub fixtures of fixture n
+all sub-fixtures of fixture n

 **1 \<Through\> 5 \<.\> 2**\
 Select the second cell of fixtures 1 to 5